Danny Baker: BBC Radio London/5 Live/BBC Radio 1 (19891997)

-Talk Radio/Virgin Radio (19982000)
+Talk Radio/Virgin Radio (19972000)

-Baker joined Talk Radio to present a similar football phone-in with Kelly each Saturday from 5:30 to 7:30 pm.
+In June 1997, Baker joined Talk Radio UK to present a similar football phone-in with Kelly each Saturday from 5:30 to 7:30 pm.
 A pre-match show was added from 11:30 am to 1 pm.
-After moving to the Saturday breakfast slot (8 am to 12 noon), he engineered his own dismissal after a matter of weeks by refusing to centre the show on football, preferring to intersperse chat with his own music selections.
+Baker moved to the Saturday breakfast slot (8 am to 12 noon) in January 1999 but engineered his own dismissal after a matter of weeks by refusing to centre the show on football, preferring to intersperse chat with his own music selections.

-After leaving Talk Radio, he joined Virgin Radio in early 1999, taking over from Jonathan Ross on Sundays from 10 am to 1 pm.
+After leaving Talk Radio UK, he joined Virgin Radio in early 1999, taking over from Jonathan Ross on Sundays from 10 am to 1 pm.

 Not long after, Baker was approached by the BBC and was asked whether he wanted to present a Saturday morning show on BBC Radio 2, which at the time was being hosted by Steve Wright.
 (Wright was being promoted to the station's Weekday Afternoon slot).
 Baker turned down the offer by saying "the time wasn't right", and the show was given to Jonathan Ross.
-Baker also deputised on Virgin's Saturday lunchtime football show from 12 noon to 2 pm for a handful of shows, alongside Danny Kelly until he left the station in 2000.
+Baker also deputised on Virgin's Saturday lunchtime football show from 12 noon to 2 pm for a handful of shows alongside Danny Kelly until he left the station in 2000.